 Neck pain causes

 Many people experience neck pain or stiffness occasionally.
 In many cases, it’s due to poor posture or overuse.
-Sometimes, neck pain is caused by injury from a fall, contact sports, or whiplash.
+An Injury from sports, a fall or whiplash can also cause neck pain.
 To delve into the most common complaints related to the neck, check the menu bellow.